Disclosure of student information

 Reed tradition and practice emphasize the substance of intellectual growth rather than its symbolic representation through grades.
 Students are encouraged to evaluate their understanding of course material with the help of their professors.
 Grades are assigned but are not routinely reported to students except in instances where the grades are unsatisfactory (C- or below).
-Students doing satisfactory work may obtain their grades from discussion with their instructors or their advisers, by requesting a transcript from the registrar's office, or from one of the deans of student services when the college is not in session and faculty advisers are not available.
+Students doing satisfactory work may obtain their grades from discussion with their instructors or their advisers, by requesting a transcript from the registrar's office, or from one of the deans of student life when the college is not in session and faculty advisers are not available.

 Reed considers the following to be public information and may release it without student consent: name, dates of attendance, full- or part-time status, campus mailbox number, email address, local address and phone, permanent address and phone, major, degree and date awarded, last institution attended, honors awarded, and participation in recognized Reed College programs.
 Reed publishes a student directory in IRIS, available to the college community, which includes name, campus mailbox number, local address and phone number, and permanent address and phone number.
 Students may choose whether their information will appear by designating what will show in Campus Web Directory Prefs.
 Reed does not release lists of students, or lists of their addresses, to outside organizations except as required by law.
 A student may instruct the college to withhold all public information by submitting instructions in writing to the registrar within the first 10 class days of instruction.